pasquale95/magento2-seo-graphql/README.md

-# magento2-pwa-hreflang
+# magento2-pwa-seo

-A module for Magento2 to add the hreflang tag in page, category and product graphql declarations.
+A module for Magento2 to add SEO functionalities to Magento.